kloener/handspiel-plugin-applicationcache-remover/README.md

 # handspiel-plugin-applicationcache-remover

-This plugin defines a global `ApplicationCacheRemover` object, which can be used to clear the complete applicationCache on iOS devices.
+This plugin defines a global `ApplicationCacheRemover` object, which can be used to clear the complete applicationCache from the **current app** on iOS devices.

-    ## Limitation

-    Your app should be restarted after clearing the cache.
-Otherwise the app still has a cache loaded in memory.

 ## Installation

     cordova plugin add handspiel-plugin-applicationcache-remover

-For iOS platform, after you add the plugin, you will also have to add "libsqlite3.0.dylib" for linking.
+For iOS platform, after you add the plugin, you will also have to add "libsqlite3.dylib" for linking.
 To do that, perform the following:

 * Click on the project name on the left pane in XCode.
 That would load the project configurations.
 * Click on the 'Build Phases' tab.
 Next select 'Link Binary With Libraries'